SerenTera/Minor-Proxy-Modules/README.md

-# Minor-Proxy-Modules
+# Minor Proxy Modules
 A collection of the random ass modules made for logging/fun/in process of making other modules/qol.
 Aka a miscellaneous folder.
+Some of these are untested and should not even be shared or used.

 Each folder is a unique module in itself.
 Each folder should have its own readme as well